fallen-icarus/cardano-swaps/README.md

 #### swapPrice
 The `Rational` type is a fraction (decimal types do not work properly).
 Fortunately, there is no loss of functionality from using fractions.
 Users are able to supply decimals to `cardano-swaps` and it will properly convert the decimal to `Rational`.

 All prices in Cardano-Swaps are local (similar to limit orders in an order-book exchange).
 The price is always askedAsset/offeredAsset.
 For example, if $ADA is being offered for $DUST at a price of 1.5 (converted to 3/2), the contract requires that 3 $DUST are deposited for every 2 $ADA removed from the swap address.
 Ratios < 3/2 will fail, while ratios >= 3/2 will pass.

+:key: When engaging in swaps, it is only necessary that the desired swap ratio is met; **not all assets at the swap address or UTxO must be swapped.** For example, if there is 100 ADA in a swap address requesting 2:1 for DUST, a user may swap 20 ADA, as long as they return 80 ADA and 10 DUST in the same TX.

 Since every user explicitly defines their desired swap ratios, oracles are not required.
 The "global" price naturally emerges where the local bids and asks meet - just like an order-book.

-:warning: A zero or negative price means the assets are effectively free.
+:heavy_exclamation_mark: A zero or negative price means the assets are effectively free.
 A malicious user may deposit a UTxO with a negative price in the datum in order to steal user funds.
 To prevent this, swaps will fail unless all prices are greater than 0.

-For user-friendliness, when ADA is part of the trading pair, the price **MUST** be in units of ADA.
+:heavy_exclamation_mark: For user-friendliness, when ADA is part of the trading pair, the price **MUST** be in units of ADA.
 The swap contract will convert to Lovelace when necessary.
 If Lovelace units are entered, conversion will still take place and produce undesired behavior.

 #### swapBeacon
 The `swapBeacon` field for the datum prevents misuse of beacons.
-The contract forces all assets with the supplied policy id to be burned instead of being withdrawn.
-This ensures the beacons can never be found in an address unrelated to `cardano-swaps`. **If the wrong policy id is supplied, assets will be locked forever.** Only the UTxO containing the beacon needs to use `Just beaconSym`; all active swaps can use `Nothing` for this field. `cardano-swaps` cli handles this part of the datum automatically, preventing accidental locking.
+The contract forces all assets with the supplied policy-id to be burned instead of being withdrawn.
+This ensures the beacons can never be found in an address unrelated to `cardano-swaps`. **If the wrong policy id is supplied, assets will be locked forever.** Only the UTxO containing the beacon needs to use `Just beaconSym`; all active swaps can use `Nothing` for this field. `cardano-swaps` CLI handles this part of the datum automatically, preventing accidental locking.

 ---
 ### Swap Contract Logic